adelapie/ghidra-evm/README.md

 ## Utilization

-ghidra-evm expects for simplicity generated evm bytecode in binary form without any magic number or tags.
+ghidra-evm allows EVM bytecode with extension .evm and .evm_h.
+EVM bytecode in a .evm file is encoded in  binary  form without any magic number or tags.
 Hex code can be converted to a .evm file via python using for instance a modified version of convert_bytecode.py (see ethersplay, https://raw.githubusercontent.com/crytic/ethersplay/master/utils/convert_bytecode.py)